Michael Kratsios

-Michael John Kotsakas Kratsios (born November 7, 1986) is an American business executive and government official, who has served as the 13th director of the White House Office of Science and Technology Policy and the science advisor to the President since 2025.
+Michael John Kotsakas Kratsios (born November 7, 1986) is an American business executive and political advisor who has served as the director of the Office of Science and Technology Policy and the science advisor to the president since 2025.
+Kratsios served as the acting under secretary of defense for research and engineering from 2020 to 2021 and as the chief technology officer of the United States from 2019 to 2021.